Technical Specifications

 • Intel compatible CPU (Intel Core2 or later, AMD Athlon/Opteron or later)

 The processing software depends on the graphics processing unit (GPU) for basic operation and speed.
-It will not run on computers without graphics card or with an outdated GPU.
+It will not run on computers without graphics card or with an aging GPU.
+Graphics drivers must be current, outdated drivers will probably cause issues.
 Computers with multiple CPU cores are recommended.
-A recent NVIDIA GPU is strongly recommended.
+A recent GeForce or Radeon GPU is strongly recommended.

 File formats and size

 The LizardQ system shoots "camera raw" images to obtain maximum image quality.
-The space consumed by the set of raw images per panorama depends on the selected HDR mode and the dynamic range of the scene and varies between 150 MB and 1 GB.
-Typical raw file sizes for one panorama are
+The space consumed by the set of raw images per panorama depends on the selected HDR mode, the dynamic range of the scene and the lens/camera combination in use.
+Space requirements vary between 150 MB and 4 GB per spherical image.
+Typical raw file sizes for one 100 Megapixel panorama are